-Under the Right to Information Act 2009 (RTI Act), people have the legal right to access documents held by Queensland government agencies.
+Under the Right to Information Act 2009 (RTI Act), people have the right to apply for access to documents held by Queensland government agencies.
 In some circumstances an applicant may also be able to access this information through a court process, but this does not remove their right to apply under the RTI Act1.

 Refusal of access because document is available through other means